 Then search for $A_2$ sufficiently large and disjoint from $A_0 \cup A_1$ such that $A_0 \cup A_1 \cup A_2$ forms an antichain.
 If found, we label the third child with $A_2$.
 Proceed to search for $A_3$, and so on.
 Note that $\sequence{A_i}{i}$ may not be infinite.
+The reason why we start by searching for two antichains $A_0$ and $A_1$, and then continue by searching one extra antichain at a time (first $A_2$, then $A_3$, and so on) is to guarantee that if a node has a child, then it has at least two incomparable children.
 More generally, if $v \in T'$ is not the root, then we define the children of $v$ by searching as above among the sufficiently large antichains $B$ such that $B \trianglerighteq^T A_v$ (i.e., there is some $\sigma \in A_v$ such that $\sigma \prefix \tau$ for all $\tau \in B$).
 Note that for certain $v$, this search may turn up empty.
 This completes the construction of $T'$, excepting a final modification to ensure that $T'$ is computable (uniformly in $T$): Each child of a vertex in $T'$ shall encode the stage at which its corresponding $T$-antichain was found.